sun1187/Capston_Model/README.md

 The latest model is in folder 'version_6'.

-# Development of a disease matching model for each symptom - Capston_Models
 <img width="828" alt="스크린샷 2021-10-23 오후 11 17 54" src="https://user-images.githubusercontent.com/70509258/138560537-95a1d486-4c11-4321-b275-fb0b9d83e94e.png">

 # Motivation for Development: